sf-playground/font-tables/README.md

 python font-tables.py [fontpath 1] [fontpath 2] [fontpath n...]
 ```

-The report is available in the file `[fontpath]-TABLES.yaml` after you execute the above command.
-The file write takes place in the directory that contains the `font-tables.py` script.
+The report is available on the path `otreports/[fontpath]-TABLES.yaml` after you execute the above command.
+The file write takes place on a path relative to the directory that contains the `font-tables.py` script.

 The success of table reporting is indicated in the standard output stream.
 Indicators include: